Yukon Lock-Up Reversal Favors Industry Over Environmental Concerns

 The Biden administration issued the Central Yukon Resource Management Plan (CYRMP) Record of Decision (ROD) in November 2024.
 On President Trump’s first day in office, he signed an Executive Order directing the Secretary of the Interior to rescind CYRMP and reinstate a prior draft plan.
-This directive was carried out on Oct.
-9 when Sullivan and Murkowski’s S.J.
+The Alaskan Congressional Delegation joined forces to accomplish this directive.
+Sullivan and Murkowski wrote S.J.
 Res.
-63 and Begich’s H.J.
-Res.
-106 passed by a vote of 50 to 46.
+63 and Begich wrote H.J.
+Res 106.
+Begich’s joint resolution passed the House on Sept 3 and then passed the Senate by a vote of 50 to 46 on October 9.
+Begich, Sullivan, and Murkowski celebrate the joint resolution now heading to the President’s office.

 S.J.
 Res 63/ H.J.
 Res 106 will “prevent BLM from implementing sweeping and permanent restrictions on access, development, and infrastructure across more than 13 million acres of public land in Alaska within the 56-million-acre planning area (a land mass nearly the size of Virginia, Maryland, and Pennsylvania combined).”